-Confused about the legal side of blogging?
-Or didn’t even think about it at all?
-I get it.
-It’s boring but it’s probably the very next thing you should think about once you decide that you’re going to launch of blog.
+Are you confused about the legal side of blogging?
+Or maybe you didn’t even think about it at all?
+I get it, it’s boring.
+But it’s probably the very next thing you should be thinking about once you decide that you’re going to launch a blog.

-Here are 6 reasons Why You Need These 3 Legal Pages for Your Blog:
+Here are 6 reasons Why You Need These 3 Legal Pages for Your Blog From a Lawyer

 1. To Disclaim Yourself from Personal Liability